Welcome to Upper Pre-school!

 Upper Pre school is more structured than the previous rooms.
 We run a timetable in line with a school day with free play either side of these times.

-The children will take part in lots of adult led activities structured around the children’s next steps and interests each morning and afternoon.
+The children will take part in lots of guided play structured around the children’s next steps and interests each morning and afternoon.
 The children will be encouraged to focus and participate as much as they can.